Museum of Calligraphy: Contemporary museum of calligraphy Timeline

-July 8, 2009 — at G8 summit Italian Prime Minister Silvio Berlusconi holly presented to the Russian president Dmitry Medvedev the Russian national anthem written by hand and beautifully illuminated.
-This work was created by The museum was asked by Marilena Ferrari-FMR publishing house to perform this Russian national anthem.
-So, a member of the National Union of Calligraphers Evgeny Drobyazin and an Italian calligrapher Barbara Calzolary, whose works are also displayed in the museum, created this anthem.
+July 8, 2009 — at G8 summit Italian Prime Minister Silvio Berlusconi holly presented to the Russian president Dmitry Medvedev the Russian national anthem written by hand and illuminated.

 August 14, 2009 — Museum's birthday.
 The museum gets new exhibit — the World largest Mezuzah written by a famous Israeli calligrapher Avraham Borshevsky.
 This scroll is by right included into the Guinness Book of World Records.